 Will the project promote opportunities for people to participate in community, particularly those who face physical, social, economic and other barriers to participate in local festivals and events?

 Ability to deliver:

-- Financial statements (i.e. profit and loss report, balance sheet)
+- Organisation’s Financial statements (i.e. profit and loss report, balance sheet)

 - Event Budget (clearly identify profit / loss, identification of funding sources, ticket costs – with estimated sales)

-- Actual budget from previous year (if applicable)
+- Actual Event Budget from previous year (if applicable)

 - Public Liability Insurance Certificate of Currency

 Things to consider when applying for this funding